Things You'll Need

 Chalk pencil or fabric marker

 Heavy-duty sewing needle (size 16 or larger)

 Wash, dry and iron your jeans so they are clean and as flat and straight as possible.
-Turn your jeans inside out.
+Turn your jeans inside out and iron them again.

 Try on your jeans to ensure that the jeans fit at the calves and ankles the way you want them to.
-Make any adjustments and re-sew if necessary.
-When the jeans fit as you want, cut off the excess fabric with your scissors so that only 1/4 inch of excess fabric remains.
+Make any adjustments and if necessary, unpick and re-sew the new seams.
+When the jeans fit as you want, cut off the excess fabric with your scissors so that only 1/2 inch of excess fabric remains.

 Optionally, press the seams open with a hot iron.
 Set your machine to sew a wide zigzag stitch and sew along the raw edges of each side of the seam allowance.
 This will prevent the edges from fraying.